westerlymerlin/Oxide-Valve-Controller/docs/valvecontrol.md

 def httpstatus()
 ```

-Statud message formetted for the web status page
+Status message formetted for the web status page

 <a id="valvecontrol.statusmessage"></a>